maibank/maibapi/README.md

   ````
  * Prepare the payment parameters
   ````
-    // The Parameters needed to use MaibClient methods
+    // The Parameters required to use MaibClient methods
     $amount = 1; // The amount of the transaction
     $currency = 978; // The currency of the transaction - is the 3 digits code of currency from ISO 4217
     $clientIpAddr = '127.0.0.1'; // The client IP address